 - remove the needle and apply a bandage

-- get an infection at the site of the venipuncture
+- get an infection at the site of the needle insertion

 - develop a bruise at the puncture site

 - have trouble stopping the bleeding

 The person should contact their healthcare provider right away if they experience any of these complications.

 If a person tests positive for HIV on the ELISA test, they might have HIV.
 However, there can be false positives with the ELISA test.
 This means that test results indicate that the person has HIV when they actually do not.
 For example, having certain conditions such as Lyme disease, syphilis, or lupus may produce a false positive for HIV in an ELISA test.

 For this reason, after a positive ELISA test, more sophisticated tests are done to confirm whether the person has HIV.
 These tests include the differentiation assay and a test called the nucleic acid test (NAT).
 If the person tests positive for HIV with either one of these tests, they probably have HIV.

 Sometimes, HIV doesn’t show up on the ELISA test even though a person has an HIV infection.
 This can happen if someone is in the early stages of the infection, and their body hasn’t produced enough antibodies (in response to the virus) for the tests to detect.
 This early stage of HIV infection, in which a person has HIV but tests negative for it, is known as the “window period.”